pulumi/docs/content/partner/azure.md

   - title: Always Up to Date
     description: |
         Pulumi's Microsoft Azure provider is designed to stay up-to-date with additions and changes to Azure APIs.
-The `azure-nextgen` SDK is generated automatically from the Azure API specifications published by Microsoft, which means you'll always have access to the latest Azure features and improvements.
+The `azure-native` SDK is generated automatically from the Azure API specifications published by Microsoft, which means you'll always have access to the latest Azure features and improvements.
     cta: Learn More
-    cta_url: "/blog/announcing-nextgen-azure-provider"
+    cta_url: "/blog/full-coverage-of-azure-resources-with-azure-native"
     items:
         - title: Auto Generated
           description: An automated pipeline releases updated resources within hours after any current API specifications are merged.
 Auto generated means less manual implementation and fewer chances for bugs, meaning a high fidelity, high quality experience.